Tanzania Visa on Arrival

 Before submitting your Visa application online, ensure that all the information you provide is correct and accurate.
 Be diligent.
 As mentioned, small mistakes can lead to a denied visa.

-After completing your application, you need to pay the visa fees.
+After completing your application, you need to pay the Tanzania evisa fees.
 Once you've completed the payment, you'll be notified about your application via email.

 Now, all you need to do is wait patiently for your visa to be processed.